 - enter Normal-mobility state.

+After an inter-RAT cell reselection, the UE shall inherit the mobility state, the number of reselections and time information related to TCRmax and TCRmaxHyst and continue mobility state detection in the new RAT.

 If the UE is in High- or Medium-mobility state, the UE shall apply the speed dependent scaling rules as defined in clause 5.2.4.3.1.